mui/material-ui/docs/data/base/components/modal/modal.md

 # Unstyled Modal

-<p class="description">The ModalUnstyled component lets you create dialogs, popovers, lightboxes, and other elements that force the user to take action before continuing.</p>
+<p class="description">The Unstyled Modal component lets you create dialogs, popovers, lightboxes, and other elements that force the user to take action before continuing.</p>

 ## Introduction

-`ModalUnstyled` is a utility component that renders its children in front of a backdrop.
+Unstyled Modal is a utility component that renders its children in front of a backdrop.
 This lets you create an element that your users must interact with before continuing in the parent application.

 ### Features